diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 JdbcRDD takes several parameters:
 * First, we provide a function to establish a connection to our database.
 This `lets each node create its own connection` to load data over, after performing any configuration required to connect.
 * Next, we provide a query that can read a range of the data, as well as a lowerBound and upperBound value for the parameter to this query. `These parameters allow Spark to query different ranges of the data on different machines`, so we don’t get bottlenecked trying to load all the data on a single node.
 * The last parameter is a function that converts each row of output from a java.sql.ResultSet to a format that is useful for manipulating our data.
 In Example 5-37, we will get (Int, String) pairs.
-If this parameter is left out, Spark will automatically convert each row to an array of objects.
+If this parameter is left out, `Spark will automatically convert each row to an array of objects`.

-As with other data sources, `when using JdbcRDD, make sure that your database can handle the load of parallel reads from Spark`. `If you’d like to query the data offline rather than the live database, you can always use your database’s export feature to export a text file`.
+`As with other data sources, when using JdbcRDD, make sure that your database can handle the load of parallel reads from Spark`. `If you’d like to query the data offline rather than the live database, you can always use your database’s export feature to export a text file`.

 ##### Cassandra
 Spark’s Cassandra support has improved greatly with the introduction of the open source [Spark Cassandra connector] from DataStax.
 Since the connector is not currently part of Spark, you will need to add some further dependencies to your build file. `Cassandra doesn’t yet use Spark SQL, but it returns RDDs of CassandraRow objects`, which have some of the same methods as Spark SQL’s Row object, as shown in Examples 5-38 and 5- 39.The Spark Cassandra connector is currently only available in Java and Scala.